Stiverson/stiverson/README.md

 ### Hi there 👋 😁

 My name is Stiverson Rodrigues Machado (🇧🇷).
-I am a technology student, almost trained in systems analysis and development, programming is more than a hobby for me
+I am a Software Engineer and Developer, programming is more than a hobby for me

 In my free time I like to play Video Games, to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) .